Amazon (company): Merchant partnerships

 In November 2018, Amazon reached an agreement with Apple Inc. to sell selected products through the service, via the company and selected Apple Authorized Resellers.
 As a result of this partnership, only Apple Authorized Resellers may sell Apple products on Amazon effective January 4, 2019.

+On November 7, 2024, Amazon is reportedly discussing a second multi-billion dollar investment in AI startup Anthropic, following its initial $4 billion investment.

 Private-label products

 Amazon sells many products under its own brand names, including phone chargers, batteries, and diaper wipes.
 The AmazonBasics brand was introduced in 2009, and now features hundreds of product lines, including smartphone cases, computer mice, batteries, dumbbells, and dog crates.
 Amazon owned 34 private-label brands as of 2019.
 These brands account for 0.15% of Amazon's global sales, whereas the average for other large retailers is 18%.
 Other Amazon retail brands include Presto!, Mama Bear, and Amazon Essentials.

 Third-party sellers

 Amazon derives many of its sales (around 40% in 2008) from third-party sellers who sell products on Amazon.
 Some other large e-commerce sellers use Amazon to sell their products in addition to selling them through their websites.
 The sales are processed through Amazon.com and end up at individual sellers for processing and order fulfillment and Amazon leases space for these retailers.
 Small sellers of used and new goods go to Amazon Marketplace to offer goods at a fixed price.